Detailed, practical guides to help you get the most out of your Fiordland adventure. Updated regularly with current prices and conditions.

 Highlights: Waterfalls at maximum power, wildflowers blooming, bird nesting season.

-Budget tip: Good value before Great Walk season opens (late October).
+Budget tip: Good value before the main Great Walk season begins; check the exact DOC dates for each track.

 Weather: 8-22°C, long days returning, variable weather.